Onion Bhajis (Indian Takeaway Style)

 Instructions

-1. Put the sliced onion, garlic ginger paste, coriander seeds, cumin powder, garam masala, red chilli powder, turmeric, dried fenugreek leaves, sea salt, fresh coriander leaves and fresh lemon juice or lemon dressing in a large bowl.
+• In a large bowl, add 1 large onion, peeled, halved and sliced, 1/2 teaspoon garlic ginger paste, 1 teaspoon coriander seeds, 1/2 teaspoon cumin powder, 1/2 teaspoon garam masala, 1/2 teaspoon Kashmiri red chilli powder, 1/4 teaspoon turmeric, 1/2 teaspoon dried fenugreek leaves (methi), 1/2 teaspoon sea salt, 1 small handful fresh coriander leaves and 1 teaspoon fresh lemon juice or lemon dressing in a large bowl.
 Mix well and set aside for 1 hour.

-2. Heat the oil for deep frying to about 160c/320f.
-If you're using a deep fat fryer with a basket, remove the basket before heating the oil (the bhajis would stick to the basket).
-Add 50g of the gram flour and all the rice flour or plain to the onion mixture and mix thoroughly, adding a little of the water until the mixture thickens slightly and slides slowly off a spoon (add the remaining gram flour if needed).
-Using two spoons, carefully add the bhaji mix to the hot oil, 1 heaped tablespoon at a time (the mix should be enough for 4-6 bhajis depending on size).
-Fry the bhajis for about 5 minutes, turning them occasionally until just beginning to colour.
-Use a slotted spoon to remove the bhajis from the oil and set aside on a plate to cool completely.
-At this stage the bhajis can be finished immediately, or covered and set aside in the refrigerator for up to 24 hours.
+Using two spoons, carefully drop bhaji mix into hot oil, 1 heaped tablespoon at a time (mix should be enough for 4-6 bhajis depending on size).
+Fry bhajis for about 5 minutes, turning occasionally until just beginning to colour.
+Use a slotted spoon to remove bhajis from oil and set aside on a plate to cool completely.
+At this stage bhajis can be finished immediately, or set aside to cool completely and finish later.

-3. To finish the bhajis, heat the oil for deep frying to about 180/350f.
-Carefully place the bhajis in the hot oil and fry for about 2 minutes until heated through, golden and crispy.
-Remove from the oil with a slotted spoon, and place on a plate lined with kitchen paper to drain off excess oil.
+• To finish bhajis, heat oil for deep frying to 180/350f.
+Carefully drop bhajis into hot oil and fry for 2 minutes until heated through, golden and crispy.
+Remove from oil with a slotted spoon, and place on a plate lined with kitchen paper to drain off excess oil.

-4. Season the bhajis with a little sea salt and serve with pink pakora sauce.
+• Season bhajis with sea salt and serve.

 Do you like this Indian restaurant style onion bhajis recipe?
 If so, buying a copy of my book might appeal to you!
 In The Indian Takeaway Secret you can find a host of restaurant and takeaway style recipes that you can make at home.
 You’ll learn how to make fish pakora, spiced onions, chapatis, pilau rice and more!
 You can buy The Indian Takeaway Secret in paperback or kindle form here.